-The Local Authority Designated Officers in Liverpool are Ray Said and Pauline Trubshaw.
+The Local Authority Designated Officers in Liverpool are Ray Said, Pauline Trubshaw and Mark Goddard.
 They can be contacted on 0151 233 0840 or via email LADO@liverpool.gov.uk.
-Referrals should be made via Careline using the LADO referral form.
+Referrals should be made by emailing the LADO referral form to LADO@liverpool.gov.uk.